Alldebrid/alldebrid-php/README.md

 ### Authentication

 The Alldebrid API requires an agent and an apikey to authenticate requests.
-The agent is your app / library / script name ( [doc](https://docs.alldebrid.com/v4/#authentication)).
+The agent is your app / library name ([doc](https://docs.alldebrid.com/v4/#authentication)).

-You can view , create and manage your API keys in your [Alldebrid Apikey dashboard][apikeys], or generate them remotly (with user action) though the PIN flow ( [doc](https://docs.alldebrid.com/v4/#pin-auth) / [example](https://github.com/Alldebrid/alldebrid-php/blob/master/examples/pin.php) ).
+You can view , create and manage your API keys in your [Alldebrid Apikey dashboard][apikeys], or generate them remotly (with user action) though the PIN flow ([doc](https://docs.alldebrid.com/v4/#pin-auth) / [example](https://github.com/Alldebrid/alldebrid-php/blob/master/examples/pin.php)).

 ```php
 $agent = 'myAppName'; // Your project name